sublimelsp/LSP-rust-analyzer/README.md

 ## Installation Location

-The server binary is automatically downloaded to `$CACHE/Package Storage/LSP-rust-analyzer`.
+If the variable `rust-analyzer.useSystemBin` is `false` (the default), the server binary is automatically downloaded to `$CACHE/Package Storage/LSP-rust-analyzer`.

+Otherwise, the `rust-analyzer` binary installed in your system is used.

 ## Custom Command Palette Commands